Joeccp/SBA/docs/seatStatusOverride.md

 ![Screenshot of mode 6](../images/docs/control_panel_mode_6.png)

-The format of doing seat(s) operation is:
+The format of the command for this mode is:

 `(EMPTY | BUY | RESERVE) - <House number> - <Coordinate Expression>`